Jacksonville Grand Prix Races

-The Tour de Pain is the first race of the Grand Prix.
+The Tour de Pain is one of the most unique races in Jacksonville.
+This event features three races in 24 hours.
+The is a four mile beach run, 5K road race and the one mile sizzler.
 The points earned for the Grand Prix will be based on the results from all three races in the series.
-The Tour de Pain features three races in 24 hours.

 This is a great course!
 This 10 mile Sunday morning event will be held mostly inside Evergreen Cemetery.
 The course is beautiful, mostly covered by large oak and magnolia trees.
 The race has a companion 5K, which is not a Grand Prix event except for the 13 and under age group.
 This race has grown every year.

 This is one of the fastest 10K courses in the south and one of the oldest races in Jacksonville.
-550 runners finished last year.
-The race will start and finish at Mandarin Park on a very scenic loop course.
+The race will start and finish in Mandarin on a very scenic loop course.
 The points earned for the Grand Prix will be based on the results from the 10K only.

 A Thanksgiving Day tradition.
 Thanksgiving Day seems to be the perfect day to hold a longer event.
 This is a great course though mostly tree-lined streets.
-Starts at Pickwick Plaza on San Jose Blvd.
+This event starts at Pickwick Plaza on San Jose Blvd.
 The race has a companion 6K, which is not a Grand Prix event except for the 13 and under age group.

 The race starts at The Bolles School, winds its way through the large oak trees of Mandarin, and finishes on the Bolles track.
 This may not be the largest marathon around, but it is one of the best.
 The Marathon starts at 7:00 AM along with the 1/2 marathon and 5K.
 The marathon counts as double points and the 1/2 marathon as single points.
 The 5K doesn't count for Grand Prix points.

 The VyStar 5K Run is an official event of the Gator Bowl Associations TaxSlayer Bowl.
 The event is held on New Year’s Eve.